 The 8th Annual North of 45 Retreat for Writers is May 4th -7th in Curtis, MI with Chamberlin’s Ole Forest Inn & the Erickson Center for the Arts hosting.
 The retreat is an opportunity for writers of all styles to gather to share their love of the written word with like-minded people in a relaxed atmosphere.
 Primary sponsorship comes from the Erickson Center, a non-profit corporation dedicated to enriching the mind, body & spirit of individuals of all ages.
 Other sponsorships come from local businesses & individuals.
 Any adult who has a passion for writing, a desire to pursue the craft, or who feels a need to get away from the distractions of everyday living in order to explore and/or indulge their interest is welcome.
 For more info about the North of 45 Retreat, to register, or to become a sponsor, contact Kelly Chamberlin, 800-292-0440 or visit ericksoncenter.org

-The Erickson Center for the Arts 3rd Annual Student Art Show will be held Feb.
-6th through March 31st.
-It contains a large variety of artwork provided by students of all ages from Tahquamenon Area Schools, Three Lakes Academy, Engadine Consolidated Schools, & local home-schooling programs.
+Feb.
+6th–March 31st The Erickson Center for the Arts 3rd Annual Student Art Show is Feb.
+6th –March 31st with a large variety of artwork provided by students of all ages from Tahquamenon Area Schools, Three Lakes Academy, Engadine Consolidated Schools, & local home-schooling programs.
 The purpose of this exhibit is to demonstrate how essential art is as part of a child’s education.
 Patrons of the show will be given a chance to vote for the “People’s Choice Award” presented to one student from each of the schools at the end of the exhibit.
 The Student Art Show can be seen during regular business hours, 10a.m.–4p.m.
 Mon.–Fri.
 Free to the public

 The Children’s Museum is calling for ideas.
 March 22, 2017- March 22, 2018 the Children’s Museum will be celebrating its 20th season serving our community.
 We want it to be a very special year filled with fun.
 Please share your ideas with us regarding events, special attractions, initiatives, fund development ideas, etc. Email your thoughts to firstname.lastname@example.org